Ronaldrc/rock-discord-bot/README.md

 --------------------------------------------------------------------------------

-Rock Bot webscrapes Kick's public API and utilizes Twitch API to determine live streamers.
+Rock Bot webscrapes Kick's API and utilizes Twitch API to determine live streamers.

-Within 1 minute of your favorite streamer going live, your discord server will be notified.
+Within 1 minute of your favorite streamer going live...
+- Get discord channel notifications
+- Real-time list of online and offline streamers

 # Overview

-Kick websites are webscraped every 5 minutes and stored inside a PostgreSQL database.
+Kick currently lacks an API readily available for users.
+Therefore, websites are webscraped.
+Twitch has a public API, so calls are made to receive streamer information.
+All information is stored in a PostgreSQL docker container.

 # Demo